jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 Baha'i writings describing such a parallel spiritual universe are otherwise circumscribed.
 However, the writings are very clear to distinguish entities that reside on the spiritual plane, and distinguish them from materialistic concerns.
-For example, take the concept of "Angels," a spiritual entity present in Christianity and Islam (and even in non-Abrahamic religions such as Hinduism).
+For example, take the concept of "Angels."
+This is a hypothesized entity of pure spirit present in Christianity and Islam (and even in non-Abrahamic religions such as Hinduism).
 Christians, Muslims and other religious believers posit that angels are spiritual agents that carry out actions in the physical